-The mission of OneAsia is to allow the region's best to gain access to more events, ultimately providing them with an alternative destination to the PGA Tour and the European Tour, and in the long term retaining their talent in the region without compromising their development.
+The mission of OneAsia is to allow the region's best to gain access to more events to showcase their talent to the world while also retaining their talent in the region without compromising their development.

 OneAsia harnesses the strengths of the region, bringing together the very best in golfing talent, drawing on combined potential of commercial partners, and pooling the resources of tournament expertise from all over Asia-Pacific for impeccably run events on one consolidated platform.

 The tournament destination is entirely inclusive to all leading players across the region, automatically providing them with the opportunity to further their potential on home ground.
 Players will benefit from OneAsia through an increased number of quality events and prize money, focused media coverage, the potential for added revenue and a viable career pathway right here in Asia.

 Following many years of discussion and a memorandum of understanding signed between the China Golf Association, the Japan Golf Tour, the PGA of Australia, Korea Golf Association and the Korea PGA, OneAsia was conceived to provide an even higher level of playing opportunities to all leading golfers in the region.